 The first PVC figures of Miss Piggy and Animal were made by Schleich in 1979

-Fisher-Price was the first company to market any toys of Scooter, in this case a doll and an action figure both in 1978.
+Fisher-Price was the first company to market any toys based on Scooter, in this case a doll and an action figure both in 1978.
 Schleich made a PVC figure of Scooter in 1979.
 To my knowledge a toy puppet (mouth puppet, hand puppet or finger puppet) of Scooter has still never been marketed by any company, but several additional dolls and figures have since been produced by various companies.

 The first PVC figure of Scooter was made by Schleich in 1979